Skip to content

 When will I receive my housing assignment?

-All housing contracts and application fees need to be received by the date listed on our Payment Schedule for the following school year.
-All housing assignments will be subject to availability.
 Room assignments are made upon arrival of housing contracts and application fees.
 Roommate assignments are made shortly thereafter.
-You will be notified via mail of your assignments.
+All housing assignments will be subject to availability.
+You will be notified via email of your assignments.

 What is the deadline to cancel my room reservation?